 1. Are you an existing HubSpot customer?

-If you’re a HubSpot customer who has found success using the HubSpot software, you may want to write a customer story for the User Blog.
-Or you may instead like to submit a canonical post.
-Please email the User Blog team at firstname.lastname@example.org to provide some information about the success you’ve seen with HubSpot and some detail about your blog post idea.
+If you’re a HubSpot customer who has found success using the HubSpot software, you can write a customer story for the User Blog.
+Please email the User Blog team at email@example.com to provide some information about the success you’ve seen with HubSpot and some detail about your blog post idea.
 We’ll be in touch if your topic is approved.

 2. Are you a HubSpot Connect partner?